 Okatsune secateurs are the No. 1 choice for professional gardeners in Japan; made from high carbon steel they’re simple, sharp and strong.

-It got so cold I could never open the Felco’s, because they have that little clasp that you use the thumb to move.
-When you can no longer feel your thumb because it is that cold, they just won’t do – so we tried the Okatsune, with their great big clasp at the bottom of the handle, to see if that made life better.
+It got so cold I could never open the Felco’s, because they have that little clasp that you are suppose to flick open with your thumb.
+But when you can no longer feel your thumb because it is that cold, those secateurs just won’t do – work would stop as I removed gloves and wrestled with the locking mechanism.